mozsearch/mozsearch/docs/aws.md

 When indexing is complete, the indexer instance unmounts and detaches the EBS volume containing the index.
 It does this using the AWS API.
-Then the indexer uses the API to start a new EC2 instance for web serving, passing it the name of the indexer instance as an argument.
+Then the indexer uses the API to start a new EC2 instance for web serving, passing it the name of the index volume as an argument.
 The web server instance attaches and mounts the index volume and starts serving web pages.